PANDAS/PANS SYMPTOM SCALE

 PANDAS and PANS are clinical diagnoses which is heavily reliant on the symptom presentation.

-A clinical diagnosis is a diagnosis not soley based on a diagnostic test such as a blood test.
+A clinical diagnosis is a diagnosis not solely based on a diagnostic test such as a blood test.
 Rather, the diagnosis is based on the collection of signs, symptoms, medical history, and laboratory findings.
 Currently, there is not a 100% definitive test for PANDAS or PANS.

 Showing the severity of symptoms, the duration, and the onset are importants tool in determining a possible diagnosis.
 The scale below will help parents present their child’s symptomatology.